What is a charter school?

 Who attends VOICE Charter School?

-We have just under 600 children currently enrolled at the school in kindergarten through the sixth grade.
+We have just over 600 children currently enrolled at the school in kindergarten through the eighth grade.
 These children attend from all over School District 30, in the borough of Queens.

 What are the times of the school day?